St. Augustine Amphitheatre: History

 The amphitheatre was built in 1965 to commemorate the 400th anniversary of the founding of St. Augustine, originally with 2,000 seats. land was originally part of Anastasia State Park.
 The amphitheatre itself was constructed in one of the old coquina quarries used to supply building materials for St. Augustine and the Castillo de San Marcos.

 The Pulitzer Prize winning playwright Paul Green was commissioned to write a play to be performed at the amphitheatre.
 The result was Cross and Sword: A Symphonic Drama of the Spanish Settlement of Florida, a musical reenactment of the first years of St. Augustine's existence.
 Cross and Sword was designated the official state play in 1973 by the Florida Legislature.
 The play ran until 1996, when budget constraints ended its more than 30-year run.

 The amphitheatre was used infrequently during the following years, though it did host a free summer Shakespeare Festival from 1997 to 2003.
 In 2002, St. Johns County acquired the property and the following year began an $8.7 million renovation.
 The upgraded facility reopened in August 2007, which includes a fiberglass tensile canopy over the main stage.
-It now has 4,092 seats.
+In 2018, the amphitheatre's 300 level seating was expanded by adding 700 seats, bringing the venue's capacity to 4,700.
 In 2019, the theater branded itself as "The Amp".
 Also in 2019, the Amp is ranked #2 amphitheatre in the United States and #3 worldwide according to leading concert-industry publication Pollstar Magazine's 2019 Mid-Year report.

+Farmers market

+The St. Augustine Amphitheatre Farmers' market is open Saturday mornings from 8:30am to 12:30pm throughout the year.
+In addition to produce and plants direct from the farm, there is fresh seafood, cheeses, baked goods, Food trucks and wares from local artists & craftspeople.
+Live entertainment is provided many Saturdays.

+The Night Market is open quarterly on a Tuesday evening from 5pm to 9pm.
+Add a full bar and live music; take away the farmer's contributions.